Motivation behind the Otago Paleomagnetic Research facility

 Equipment in the facility

-The cryogenic magnetometer is what we call a "long core system" - it enables 1.5 metre long sediment cores to be measured, as well as the individual paleomagnetic samples making it ideal for marine, lake and land-based work.
+The cryogenic magnetometer is a long core system, enabling 1.5 metre long sediment cores to be analysed, as well as individual paleomagnetic samples, making it ideal for marine, lake and land-based work.

-The cryogenic magnetometer also has "in-line" AF demagnetisation, magnetic susceptibility and anhysteretic remanent magnetism capabilities.
-The lab also houses a Molspin spinner magnetometer, an ASC Thermal demagnetiser, and ASC impulse magnetiser and a Bartington single sample susceptibility bridge.
-Both magnetometers are networked into a central computer server tat provides common access for different computer platforms and data analysis packages.
+The cryogenic magnetometer also has in-line AF demagnetisation, magnetic susceptibility and anhysteretic remanent magnetism capabilities.
+The lab also houses a fluxgate magnetometer, an ASC Thermal demagnetiser, and ASC impulse magnetiser, a Bartington single sample susceptibility bridge, a LakeShore Cryotronics Micromag Vibrating Sample Magnetometer, and an AGICO MFK1-A Kappabridge with 3-D rotator.
+Most instruments are networked into a central computer server that provides common access for different computer platforms and data analysis packages.
+A cross-platform palaeomagnetic analysis and plotting software, Puffin Plot, was developed in-house.

 The laboratory also has a collection of field sampling equipment and shields.

 The construction of the facility was funded by grants from the University of Otago Research Equipment Committee and the Institute of Geological and Nuclear Sciences (http://www.gns.cri.nz).
-The Foundation for Research, Science and Technology (FRST) and Antarctica New Zealand have provided grants to undertake various programmes of research involving palaeomagnetism at Otago.
+Research has been funded by the Ministry of Business, Innovation and Employment (MBIE) Antarctic Science Platform, The New Zealand Antarctic Research Institute (NZARI), The Marsden Fund (Royal Society of New Zealand), University of Otago Research Grants and others.